-I normally like to talk about the things I liked and didn’t like in a book then tell you if I think you should bother with reading it or not. this time I want to make an except to my normal review format.
+I normally like to talk about the things I liked and didn’t like in a book and then tell you if I think you should bother with reading it or not. this time I want to make an exception to my normal review format.
 This time I want to make it very clear how I feel about Falling into You from Jasinda Wilder.
 GO BUY THIS BOOK!
 It’s amazing.
 It is probably the best romance novel I’ve ever read.
-It tugs at your heart and takes you through a stream of emotions that are hard to even explain.
+It tugs at your heart and takes you through a stream of emotions that are hard even to explain.
 You’ll laugh, cry and then cry some more.
 You’ll be happy, you’ll be sad, you’ll be confused, you’ll be mad, you’ll be in love.
-You’ll feel so much in such a short period of time you’ll find yourself overwhelmed with so many emotions and it all just works so well.
+You’ll feel so much in such a short period of time that you’ll find yourself overwhelmed with so many emotions, and it all works so well.

 I have this thing about a book … if the next day or so you are still thinking about it, then it’s a book worth reading.
-But if a week later you are still thinking about it, well then you have one heck of a read.
-I promise you that this is one of those books that days and probably even weeks later some of the parts of this book will creep back into your mind and make you think about this.
-This book is a NEW YORK TIMES, USA TODAY and WALL STREET JOURNAL bestselling book.
-When I hear that I usually just blow it off.
-I mean honestly people abuse the word “bestselling” so much anymore.
-But this is one of those rare times that I can see that and go yeah, now this is a book worthy of those titles.
+But if you are still thinking about it a week later, you have one heck of a read.
+I promise you that this is one of those books that, days and probably even weeks later, some of the parts of this book will creep back into your mind and make you think about this.
+This book is a NEW YORK TIMES, USA TODAY, and WALL STREET JOURNAL bestselling book.
+When I hear that, I usually just blow it off.
+Honestly, people abuse the word “bestselling” so much.
+But this is one of those rare times that I can see that and go, yeah, now this is a book worthy of those titles.

 This book was deep and intense and sweet and sad and happy, all rolled into one.
 I’ve given this the highest rating I’ve ever given of any book … 9.8 out of 10.